Skip to content

 Run the same question past a different model.
 Where they disagree is where you check.

 Catches: Over-trusting a single tool.
-This one is a habit, not a paste-in.
+This one is a habit you build.

-The Bluff Filter folds the checks into a single four-stage instruction set: scope the sources, split fact from guess, name the risk, land a verdict.
+The Bluff Filter folds the checks into a single five-stage instruction set: fix what the answer is for, scope the sources, split fact from guess, name the risk, land a verdict.
 You paste it once at the top of a chat and it sticks.
-Same model, it just stops bluffing.
+Same model.
+It just flags its guesses so you can catch them.
 It's free.
+And the asking half of the method, the Prompt Stack, is how to phrase the question before any of this is needed.